JohanneJayde/Eagle-Adventures/README.md

 #### Testing Features Out
 Here are some notes for testing the app:
 1. Codes to test for quest completion can be found in [Quests.json](/docs/quests.json).
 That way you can check how completion works for each question.
-2. Use the code `DELETEPLAYERDATA` to reset the player data stored within the game to check out onboarding part again.
+2. Use the code `DELETEPLAYERDATA` to reset the player data stored within the game to check out the onboarding part again.
 3. Use the code `LEVELTONINE` to check out the level-up system leveling the player up to Level 9.

+<b>Please reach out to jmcclenahan@ewu.edu if you have issues with running the program</b>

 ### Hardships

 #### Time Constraint
 As I was the only one who was coding this app, it became very draining.
 This was originally supposed to be a Senior Capstone project done by four computer science students over the span of 7 months.
 Instead, it was done by one student in 3 months.
-This wasn't helped by the fact that I had to learn Unity and C# as well as Firebase within the same time
+This wasn't helped by the fact that I had to learn Unity and C# as well as Firebase at the same time

  span.